-In this video I’m going to talk about how to collect all your music royalties as a record label.
+Hi, I'm Nick and I’m going to tell you all about how to collect all your music royalties as a record label.

 OK, let's start with some basics!
 There are two main ways royalties are generated from music.
 One is from Music Sales and one is for Public Performance of Songs.

 When most people think of music royalties, they imagine a fan buying a record at a shop for $5, who then sends the money to the record label who in turn pays the artist their share.

 Or with streaming, when someone listens to a song on Spotify and Spotify sends $0.0001 to the record label who pays the artist their share - and yes, it is a very tiny share.
 Those are both examples of royalties generated from Music Sales.

 Public Performance of Songs

 Other royalty streams can be earned for the performance of a song in public, online, in films, on radio, or streamed, and these royalties change for different countries, and change if the song is being sold physically, downloaded, or streamed.
 These types of royalties are generated from the Public Performance of Songs.

 Now you understand the two types of copyright, Sound Recordings and Compositions, and the two main ways they generate royalties, through music sales and public performance.

 We can now go into more detail on how they all work together and how to make sure you collect all your royalties for you as a label and for your artists' music.